SoftingIndustrial/datafeed-edge-connector/Licenses/SoftingLicenseServer/README.md

 	- LM-X License Server is listening on both, the TCP and UDP ports 6200.
 Please create a Windows Defender Firewall - Inbound Rule for port 6200 for both TCP and UDP protocol types in order to allow other PCs to connect to this floating license server.
   * The additional LM-X End-user Utility can be used to display the HostIDs and the statistics, and lists what licenses are currently being used by which users on a specific license server.
 It also allows the restart and shutdown of the license server.

-## License Server in Linux Docker container
+## License Server in Containerized Linux

 The Docker container on Docker Hub can be found at [this link](https://hub.docker.com/r/softingindustrial/floating-license-server).